-You are also welcome to call Counseling and Psychological Services.
+In times of crisis or if you have concerns about your student, you are welcome to call the Counseling Center.
 Although the staff must honor student confidentiality, they recognize the importance of family involvement and can offer suggestions for how family members can support their student.